yudu11/one-click-hugo-cms/site/content/products/_index.md

 main:
   heading: Premium Marine Fuels with Unwavering Quality
   description: >
-    At BlueHarbor Trading, we maintain the highest standards throughout the entire supply chain.
+    At Blue Harbour, we maintain the highest standards throughout the entire supply chain.
 Our meticulous attention to detail ensures that every delivery meets precise specifications and regulatory requirements.
 We perform regular testing and verification to guarantee fuel quality and provide detailed certificates of analysis